Confidence to tackle new problems

 Identifying, stating and explaining assumptions being madeClearly states assumptions that have been made and the reasons why.
 Assumptions are made to avoid complexity in the problem setup or to avoid irrelevant solutions.
 Care should be taken that assumptions are not made to avoid computational complexity as is often done without a computer.
 Consideration of the likelihood of an assumption is sometimes necessary as the list of all possible assumptions could be very long.

-Abstracting to mathematical concepts
+Abstracting to computable form

 Identifying the purpose of the abstractionReduce the amount of information, create linkages, state the reason for it.

 Creating diagrams to structure knowledgeOrganising the information related to a given problem to make applicable concepts easier to identify.
 Making connections between concepts or data, organising the flow or dependencies of variables involved in the problem.
-Links to CCV.
+Links to CCv.

 Understanding the relative merits of the concepts availableComparing the choice of concepts for this abstraction.